Buccaneer Beer

 Gulf Brewing's Buccaneer Days

-In 1938 the first Buccaneer Days Commission was formed to plan a celebration emphasizing the beginning of the summer season.
-The Commission's primary objective was to add more glamour and excitement to the annual celebration by building the event around the city's history, while developing and supporting educational, cultural and entertainment programs that would benefit all the citizens of Corpus Christi.
+A Buccaneer Days Commission was formed to plan a more elaborate festival to emphasize the fun of the summer season.
+A primary objective was to add more glamour and excitement to the annual celebration by building the event around the city's history, including pirates in the Gulf of Mexico.

 Digging Buccaneers